foundersandcoders/intro-to-databases/README.md

 - Ask the students this question to see if they have understood.
 - Then ask which applications would not need a database.

-### Example for a database
+### Example of a database

 - The example would be about users and posts (a small facebook).
-- You can start by explaining that the app has users where each user has a username and a password, whereas each post has a user reference and a post id.
+- You can start by explaining that the app has users where each user has a username and a password, whereas each post has a user reference and a post number.
-- Before writing this on the board, ask the students how they expect each data would be represented, as in which data does a user have and what does a post have.
+- Before writing this on the board, ask the students how they expect each data would be represented, as in what data does a user have and what does a post have.

 ## How to structure a database and how to separate it into tables?

+*slide 6*
 - After explaining what data you need, you can start talking about tables.
 - A table is a specific type of data, ask the students how would they separate the types of data in the example.